North York Guide

 Mado — 2:30 PM

-CF Fairview Mall (Line 4 from Sheppard-Yonge to Don Mills, ~15 mins) · Finish with authentic Turkish tea and pistachio baklava.
+CF Shops at Don Mills (Line 4 from Sheppard-Yonge to Don Mills, ~15 mins) · Finish with authentic Turkish tea and pistachio baklava.
 If you still have room, the goat milk ice cream is a must. $10–$15 for dessert.

 Transit: TTC Line 1 to Sheppard-Yonge, then Line 4 east to Don Mills.
 Use a PRESTO card for easy transfers.